aolson078/stick_rpg_clone/README.md

 here, each tougher than the last.
 Approach an enemy and press **E** to engage in battle for a cash reward.

+Hidden entrances now lead to procedural **Sewers** beneath the city.
+Each run randomly selects a few enemies based on those in the woods.
+Clear every room to earn a piece of unique loot like a Sewer Dagger, encouraging repeat dives.

 The city also has a **Pet Shop** where you can adopt an animal companion.
 Available pets include a dog, cat, parrot, llama, peacock, and rhino.
 Pets grant small bonuses like extra defense or charisma and may help you find money